Joan Planellas i Barnosell

-Joan Planellas i Barnosell (born 7 November 1955) is a Spanish theologian and priest of the Catholic Church who was appointed Archbishop of Tarragona on 4 May 2019.
+Joan Planellas i Barnosell (born 7 November 1955) is a Spanish prelate of the Catholic Church.
+He has been serving as the archbishop of Tarragona since his installation on 4 May 2019.
+He previously served as a canon on the Girona Cathedral.
+He was also given the Missionary of Mercy title, that is a group of priests that were designated by the Pope to forgive serious sins normally only reserved to the Holy See.
+Barnosell became a priest in 28 March 1982.

 Biography

 Planellas was born in Girona on 7 November 1955.
 He grew up in Colomers.
 He studied at the Diocesan Seminary of Girona from 1968 to 1979 and was ordained a priest on 28 March 1982.
 He studied at the Pontifical Gregorian University from 1979 to 1981 and in 2003–2004, earning a doctorate in dogmatic theology.